edelvalle/django-triplets/README.md

   the database.
 - The verb in a Predicate is always a string, it can't be a variable.
 - Adding or Removing Facts is heavy when you have inference rules in place.
-- In case you want to add many triplets you can reduce the amount of work the engine has to do by using `triplets.api.bulk_add(t.Sequence[core.Fact])`.
+- In case you want to add many facts you can reduce the amount of work the engine has to do by using `triplets.api.bulk_add(t.Sequence[core.Fact])`.
 - This implementation is fast at reading doing just N queries to the database, being N the amount of predicates you pass to `triplets.api.solve()` or